sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

 ---
 title: All About Strictness Analysis (part 2)
 tags: haskell strictness analysis
-excerpt: TODO
 ---

-Phew, quite some time passed since [part 1](http://fixpt.de/blog/2017-12-04-strictness-analysis-part-1.html)!
-At the end of the last post, I made a promise to implement a strictness analysis à la GHC with you, so enjoy!
+Welcome back!
+At the end of [part 1](/blog/2017-12-04-strictness-analysis-part-1.html) from December 4<sup id="a1"><a href="#f1">1</a></sup>, I made a promise to implement a strictness analysis à la GHC with you.

+Why would this be useful?
+In the last post, I argued that a rough understanding of how strictness analysis works helps to debug and identify the actual causes of missed unboxing opportunities and fix them with minimal effort.

+So here it is, enjoy!

 <!--more-->

+---

 Since this is a literate markdown file, we need to get the boring preamble out of the way.